Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Prerequisites/Factories.md

 * *DECOMPOSITION* - An `Expr` expression can be decomposed into its corresponding factory by the factory's constructor.
 * *COMPOSITION* - A factory can compose its corresponding `Expr` expression by calling itself.
 * *ESCAPE* - A variable should be or not be escaped in the composed `Expr` expression by a factory depends on predefined escape mechanisms.
 These three requirements also define the basic interfaces to interact with factories.
-In practice, we combine the second and third in a single interface, i.e. by passing an instance of certain concrete [`EscapeMechanism`](@ref) as the only argument of calling a factory, the needed `Expr` expression with variables correctly escaped can be obtained.
+In practice, we combine the second and the third in a single interface, i.e. by passing an instance of certain concrete [`EscapeMechanism`](@ref) as the only argument of calling a factory, the needed `Expr` expression with variables correctly escaped can be obtained.

 ## Escape mechanisms